Skip to Content

-“Expertise may be under attack from some quarters, but the system that I lead has no alternative but to continue, without fear or favour, to provide evidence-based, rigorous, multi-disciplinary advice where we can – also flagging where the evidence is weak or non-existent and explaining how those gaps can be filled.” – Professor Dame Angela McLean, Government Chief Scientific Adviser.
+“Expertise may be under attack from some quarters, but the system that I lead has no alternative but to continue, without fear or favour, to provide evidence-based, rigorous, multi-disciplinary advice where we can – also flagging where the evidence is weak or non-existent and explaining how those gaps can be filled.”
+Professor Dame Angela McLean, Government Chief Scientific Adviser said at the British Academy last year.

-The Government–University Pairing (GUP) Scheme—now nearing the end of its second cohort—began life as a small pilot funded by CAPE (Capabilities in Academic Policy Engagement), but has grown into a national programme bringing together knowledge mobilisers and government officials to deepen mutual understanding and build the relationships that make evidence use possible.
+The Government–University Pairing (GUP) Scheme, now nearing the end of its second cohort, began life as a small pilot funded by CAPE (Capabilities in Academic Policy Engagement) but has grown into a national programme bringing together knowledge mobilisers (people who work either in government or universities to better integrate research and policymaking) to deepen mutual understanding and build the relationships that make evidence use more possible.

-The result is a growing body of learning, impact, and cross‑sector collaboration that could not have emerged without deliberate investment in people.
+The result is a growing body of learning, outcomes, and cross-sector collaboration that could not have emerged without deliberate investment in people.

 WHO

-The scheme is jointly stewarded by UPEN’s Professional Development and EDI subcommittees, with strategic support from GO‑Science and delivery input from UCL and Durham.
+The scheme is jointly overseen by UPEN’s Professional Development and EDI subcommittees, and delivered in partnership by UCL, Durham, and GO-Science.

-The shared commitment from all partners reflects a recognition that the academic–policy relationship requires more than ad‑hoc engagement: it requires sustained, supported connection.
+The shared commitment from all partners reflects a recognition that the academic–policy relationship requires not just ad hoc engagement but sustained and supported partnership.

 WHAT

-At its core, the scheme is intentionally straightforward.
-Participants commit to a year-long partnership involving monthly meetings, optional shadowing, and participation in three cohort-wide learning sessions.
-Pairs are matched carefully based on experience, region, thematic interests, and seniority, with diversity and balance in mind.
+The scheme’s design is intentionally straightforward.
+Participants commit to a year-long partnership involving monthly meetings, shadowing, and participation in three cohort-wide learning sessions.
+Pairs (and sometimes trios) are matched carefully based on experience, region, thematic interests, and seniority, with diversity and balance in mind.

 From the outset, participants are encouraged to shape their own priorities.
 Rather than pushing toward predefined outputs, the model creates space to understand organisational cultures, working practices, and motivations.
-As Sinéad Murphy, a Policy Engagement Coordinator at UCL puts it:
+As Sinéad Murphy, Policy Engagement Coordinator at UCL, puts it:

-This emphasis on conversation and curiosity sets the tone for the entire scheme.
+This emphasis on conversation and curiosity reflects the core principles behind the scheme.

-Pairs begin with a cohort launch, establishing expectations and opening up initial channels of communication.
+Pairs begin with a cohort launch, establishing expectations and establishing initial channels for communication.
 After that, the rhythm is driven by them.
 Some choose structured agendas; others opt for more open exploration.
 All are supported by the coordination team through guidance, crowd-sourced discussion topics, and opportunities to learn from the wider cohort.

 WHY

-The rationale behind the scheme is simple: meaningful policy engagement is ultimately about relationships.
-Without sustained connection, research remains abstract, and policymaking remains opaque.
+Underpinned by the rationale that meaningful policy engagement is ultimately about relationships, the programme recognises that without sustained connection, research remains abstract, and policymaking remains opaque.

 Others emphasised that the scheme provides a rare environment for honest questioning.
-Megan Marsh, Senior Public Affairs Officer at LSE noted:
+Megan Marsh, Senior Public Affairs Officer at LSE notes:

 “I have enjoyed being able to ask specific questions to my pair on live activities and plans we are looking at putting together, especially in timely policymaking contexts as a sounding board that would not otherwise be so easily accessible.”

-For academics and knowledge mobilisers, it clarifies how and when research can land.
-For civil servants, it brings transparency to how universities operate and what motivates researchers.
+For academics and knowledge mobilisers, it clarifies how evidence is understood and where expertise has value within government.
+For civil servants, it brings transparency to how universities operate and what motivates and incentivises academic-policy engagement.
 And for both, it lays the foundations for future collaboration that is grounded in mutual understanding rather than transaction.

 HOW